Shirakumo/radiance-tutorial/Part 8.md

 ### Is Radiance fast?
 That's a loaded question, and the answer mostly depends on the current setup you're running under.
 Most of the core Radiance parts have been optimised to a reasonable degree so that they should not bottleneck your setup. *If* your setup is slow, consider benchmarking the individual parts of the whole system to figure out where exactly the pain point is.

+## Non-Questions
 ### I don't like Radiance.
 That's fine, there's plenty of other frameworks out there to look at if you don't like this one.
+If you can be bothered, we'd still like to hear what you have to say about it, so please [let us know](https://github.com/Shirakumo/radiance/issues/new).

+### I like Radiance.
+That's great!
+If you end up making anything cool with it, we'd be very interested in [hearing about it](https://github.com/Shirakumo/radiance/issues/new).